SAP SuccessFactors Connector

 - The

-$filterpredicate is applied server-side, so only records modified since the last poll are returned — this minimizes data transfer on each execution - SAP SuccessFactors returns timestamps in the Microsoft JSON date format (
+$filterpredicate is applied server-side, so only records modified since the last poll are returned.
+This minimizes data transfer on each execution - SAP SuccessFactors returns timestamps in the Microsoft JSON date format (

 /Date(<milliseconds>)/); these values are passed through unchanged in the trigger output - If both Show New Records and Show Updated Records are disabled, the trigger short-circuits and skips the API call entirely